-Autoimmune diseases can be healed if we eliminate the mental & physical causes of the disease.
+Autoimmune diseases can be healed if we eliminate the mental and physical causes of the disease.
 Symptomatic treatments perpetuate the patient's dependence on drugs.

-Autoimmune disease patients are treated with a misconception that this is an incurable disease.
-Therefore, treatment accordingly is only symptomatic and does not attempt to bring about the patient's recovery.
+Autoimmune disease patients are treated with a misconception that this is incurable.
+Therefore, treatment is only symptomatic and does not attempt to bring about the patient's recovery.

 - Except for pure genetic diseases, all acquired chronic diseases, including all autoimmune diseases and also those with an inborn tendency, are illnesses that can be cured.
 There is no such thing as an incurable, chronic acquired disease.